Natalie Krill: Personal life

-Following her role in the erotic lesbian drama Below Her Mouth, Krill anticipated questions about her sexuality, and she told a journalist, "Personally, I’m open.
-Like I don’t feel the need to label myself and I believe love is love."
-She and her husband Daniel Kannimae have a son, born in 2020.
+Following her role in the erotic lesbian drama Below Her Mouth, Krill anticipated questions about her sexuality, and she told a journalist, "Personally, I'm open.
+Like I don't feel the need to label myself and I believe love is love."

+She and her husband Daniel Kannimäe have a son, Sami, born in 2020.
+In 2024, she gave birth to twin sons, Rocco and Romeo.